 Whether you use the default template or select from one of your other templates, you may still want to make some tweaks.
 Here you can edit any section to customize the proposal for the client.

 Add or Remove Sections

-You can add sections a few ways:
+You can add sections by:

 You can edit a section, by clicking a section, then clicking the edit button on the right side of the section.
 Below you will find a list of all the different section types you can add/edit in your proposal.

 You can not delete the banner, but you can control the background picture, overlay color, and determine whether to show the company and/or customer information.
 We recommend you include the following company information to give the customer confidence and remove any doubts from your ability to complete the project: